 With a well positioned camera angle you can precisely see the line you took, your turn in points and whether you made the apex.
 You can see whether you were on your own, got a tow or were blocked by traffic.
-You can also listen to your engine sounds to hear when you got back on the throttle, hear how smoothly you did it and often you can even hear lockups under braking.
+You can also listen to your engine sounds to hear when you got back on the throttle, hear how smoothly you did it and even hear your lockups under braking.

 Issues With Video Analysis Alone

 Whilst all of the above benefits are true, the issue with video is that it rapidly becomes extremely difficult to compare your laps with any precision.
-And it is the precision that you really want because that is how you learn, for sure, how to improve.
+And it is the precision that you really want because data is how you learn, for sure, how to improve.

 Comparing laps is a common approach in racing driver data analysis because it gives you a reference of what else is possible – be the laps your own or between teammates.